Bathing Water Designation

 Now that the River Cam at Sheep’s Green has become “Designated Bathing Water” the Environment Agency will monitor the water quality every week during the bathing season each year, to decide its official classification.

-In future years, the City Council will put up an official signboard at Sheep’s Green informing people about the Bathing Water Quality, based on the test results from the previous year(s).
+The City Council will put up an official signboard at Sheep’s Green informing people about the Bathing Water Quality, based on the test results from the previous year(s).
+This will include a QR code to the Sheep’s Green page of the swiminfo website so that swimmers can judge if they wish to swim.

-We knew from our monitoring work over the last few years that the level of faecal indicator bacteria in the River Cam means that this initial classification would almost certainly be “Poor”, with “Bathing not advised” (although of course it’s still permitted) This has been confirmed by the first year’s testing.
+We knew from our monitoring work over the last few years that the level of faecal indicator bacteria in the River Cam means that this initial classification would almost certainly be “Poor”, with “Bathing not advised” (although of course it’s still permitted)

 Importantly, when there is Designated Bathing Water with a “Poor” water quality classification, this then acts as a statutory “Driver” requiring the water company to investigate the source of pollution and remedy it.
+The Environment Agency also launches an investigation.

 Anglian Water have confirmed to us that if the River Cam becomes “Designated Bathing Water” and has “Poor” water quality, they will start by doing a “Source Apportionment” study to understand and uncover the causes of the problem.
 This will include looking at both their various assets (pipes, pumping stations and sewage works) and other 3rd party sources.